 They use Canadian cities as travel destinations and talks more about attractions and tourist visa application rather than immigrant document requirements nor pathway to citizenship.
-While travel agents are a perfectly legal profession, don’t be mislead by those who pretend to be immigration consultant but can only offer you advice as short-term visitors.
+While travel agents are a perfectly legal profession, don’t be mislead by those who pretend to be an immigration consultant but can only offer you advice as short-term visitors.

 Pretends to be a government agency

 Some fake immigration consultants behave and speak like they are the government: they remind applicants of missed payments or extra steps they failed to accomplish.
-This conversation may soon lead to demand for payment.
+This conversation may soon lead to a demand for payment.